JDMukiibs/hymate_tech_task/README.md

     * A mem cache is what is used for the caching layer, which means that data is lost when the app is restarted.
 A more robust caching solution (e.g., local database or file storage) would be needed for a production app.
+    * Ensuring different colors are used for different hierarchical levels in the chart is not implemented.
     * The charting package is basic and may not cover all edge cases or advanced features found in mature charting libraries.
     * The UI is designed primarily for desktop and web; mobile support is not fully optimized.